- Aging cells

 The eye may appear to sink into the head because the amount of fat around the eye decreases.

-Most changes in hearing are probably due as much to noise exposure as to aging.
+Most changes in hearing are probably due as much to noise exposure as to aging (see also Hearing Loss).
 Exposure to loud noise over time damages the ear’s ability to hear.
 Nonetheless, some changes in hearing occur as people age, regardless of their exposure to loud noise.

 As people age, hearing high-pitched sounds becomes more difficult.
 This change is considered age-associated hearing loss (presbycusis).
 For example, violin music may sound less bright.